jdx/usage/README.md

 ## Example Usage Spec

 Usage specs are written in [kdl](https://kdl.dev/) which is a newer document language that sort of combines the best of XML and JSON.
-Here is a basic example CLI spec:
+Here is a basic example CLI definition:

 ```sh
 # optional metadata